This is a guest post from Anuja Saini (MBBS student at Mahatma Gandhi Memorial Medical College, Indore).

 - Besides solving MCQs, going through the theory is equally important in Physics.
 I am not talking about NCERT, I am talking about the notes you take in your classes.

-- Always read the theory –> solve all the questions solved by your teacher in class –> then solve MCQs from class modules –> then solve any other book (if required, this depends on person to person).
+- Always read the theory –> solve all the questions solved by your teacher in class –> then solve MCQs from class modules –> then solve any other book for NEET Physics (if required, this depends on person to person).
 Directly solving MCQs will not clear all your concepts.

 - If you are an average scoring student in Physics, solve only class notes+ modules+ question papers diligently, no need to jump on any other material without strengthening them.